d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ### Length, Dimensionality, and Shape

-Let us revisit some concepts from :numref:`chapter_ndarray`.
+Let us revisit some concepts from :numref:`sec_ndarray`.
 A vector is just an array of numbers.
 And just as every array has a length, so does every vector.
 In math notation, if we want to say that a vector $\mathbf{x}$